cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 extensions that need to be available to most database sessions in the whole system (e.g. `pg_stat_statements`).

-In Cloud Native PostgreSQL the `shared_preload_libraries` option is empty by default.
+In CloudNativePG the `shared_preload_libraries` option is empty by default.
 Although you can override the content of `shared_preload_libraries`, we recommend that only expert Postgres users take advantage of this option.

 !!!
 Important
-    In case a specified library is not found, the server fails to start, preventing Cloud Native PostgreSQL from any self-healing attempt and requiring manual intervention.
+    In case a specified library is not found, the server fails to start, preventing CloudNativePG from any self-healing attempt and requiring manual intervention.
 Please make sure you always test both the extensions and the settings of `shared_preload_libraries` if you plan to directly manage its content.

-Cloud Native PostgreSQL is able to automatically manage the content of the `shared_preload_libraries` option for some of the most used PostgreSQL extensions (see the ["Managed extensions"](#managed-extensions) section below for details).
+CloudNativePG is able to automatically manage the content of the `shared_preload_libraries` option for some of the most used PostgreSQL extensions (see the ["Managed extensions"](#managed-extensions) section below for details).